gp86041/myprojects/project1.md

 Which mean that by constructing the Mount Morris Dam, peakflow/flooding at Rochester, NY is much less associated with the cumulative rainfall.
 Peakflow has stronger correlation with a much delayed cumulative rainfall, from approximately 100 days (p<0.05, from bottom plot, **p<0.05 means it is statically significant**) to 200 days (p<0.05, from bottom plot), and the magnitude of this association is reduced as well.

 All in all, this means Mount Morris Dam has successfully delayed the rainfall-induced peakflow/flood to arrive at Rochester, NY from approximately 100 days (p<0.05) to 200 days (p<0.05).
-This give more time for rainfall generated flow to flow downstream and thus reduce the chance of flooding.
+This give more time for rainfall generated flow to make itself downstream and thus reduce the chance of flooding.
+Brilliant!

+### Mean and Variance Changes in Flow

 More to come....

-### Mean and Variance Changes in Flow

 ---
 ---